Photo of Nira Pandya

 Nira Pandya

-Nira Pandya is a member of the firm’s Technology and IP Transactions Practice Group in Boston.
+Nira Pandya is a member of the firm’s Technology and IP Transactions Practice Group based in Boston.

-As a member of the firm’s Digital Health Initiative, Nira counsels pharmaceutical, medical device, healthcare, and technology clients on commercial and intellectual property considerations that arise in partnerships and collaborations at the intersection of life sciences and technology.
+As part of the firm’s Digital Health Initiative, Nira advises pharmaceutical, medical device, healthcare, and technology companies on the intellectual property and commercial considerations in collaborations and other transactions at the intersection of life sciences and technology.
+Her experience spans AI-enabled drug discovery and other data and tech-driven collaborations.
+Nira also co-leads Covington’s quantum computing initiative.

 Quantum computing uses quantum mechanics principles to solve certain complex mathematical problems faster than classical computers.
 Whilst classical computers use binary “bits” to perform calculations, quantum computers use quantum bits (“qubits”).
 The value of a bit can only be zero or one, whereas a qubit can exist as zero, one, or a combination of both states (a phenomenon known as superposition) allowing quantum computers to solve certain problems exponentially faster than classical computers.